nicky-nym/nicky-nym.github.io/pages/cities.md

 What follows is a design proposal for what I believe is a **simple**, **cheap**, **reliable**, **low-risk** transportation network that has **high throughput**, good **transit speed**, nearly **door-to-door** convenience, and takes up less space than roads, leaving more **land area** for parks and buildings.

-The **Impossible city** is just one simple design for a more Kinematic city.
+The **Impossible City** is just one simple design for a more kinematic city.
 I'm not suggesting that this is the best design; rather, I'm putting it out as a *straw-man* proposal, in hopes that it might be a step in the right direction, and that it might spark conversation that leads to better ideas.

 The Impossible design calls for: